Actively Recruiting

 • Uncontrolled diabetes mellitus

-• the exceptions of non-melanoma skin cancer, and carcinoma in situ of uterine cervix
+• History of another primary malignancy within 3 years, except non-melanoma skin cancer and carcinoma in situ of uterine cervix

 AI-Screening